themichaelbender/demos/blogs/Build-Parameterized-Script.md

-#Building a Parameterized Script
+# Building a Parameterized Script

 When I talk with people about PowerShell, one of the areas that challenges many new users is creating scripts.
 In a nutshell, *A script is simply a file that contains commands you want to run*

 A script doesn't need to be complex, have a bunch of logical constructs, or look like you need a CS degree.
 A script should be a tool that performs a single task like retrieving a specific set of information from a remote system.

-To that end, I want to share a process for building a parameterized script so you can begin experimenting with building your own tools.
+To that end, I want to share a process for building a parameterized script so you can begin experimenting with building your own tools, and automate tasks in your environment.
 For years, I have taught a process that works like this:

+#
 You start with a hard-coded command that runs on the PowerShell console, and returns the information you are looking for.
 Why start here?
 Because if it doesn't work as a single command in the console, then it won't work in a script.

 Once I have a running command, I move it into VS Code, and begin creating variables for any pieces of information that I would input if I were to re-use the command.
 Things like the Computername parameter come to mind as well as credentials.
 Remember, variables are a way to story information for our commands, and they will become the basis for our script parameters.